Models of communication: Schramm

 Schramm's model of communication is one of the earliest interaction models of communication.
 It was published by Wilbur Schramm in 1954 as a response to and an improvement over linear transmission models of communication, such as Lasswell's model and the Shannon–Weaver model.
 The main difference in this regard is that Schramm does not see the audience as passive recipients.
 Instead, he understands them as active participants that respond by sending their own message as a form of feedback.
 Feedback forms part of many types of communication and makes it easier for the participants to identify and resolve possible misunderstandings.

 For Schramm, communication is based on the relation between a source and a destination and consists in sharing ideas or information.
 For this to happen, the source has to encode their idea in symbolic form as a message.
 This message is sent to the destination using a channel, such as sound waves or ink on paper.
 The destination has to decode and interpret the message in order to reconstruct the original idea.
 The processes of encoding and decoding correspond to the roles of transmitter and receiver in the Shannon–Weaver model.
 According to Schramm, these processes are influenced by the fields of experience of each participant.
 A field of experience includes past life experiences and affects what the participant understands and is familiar with.
 Communication fails if the message is outside the receiver's field of experience.
 In this case, the receiver is unable to decode it and connect it to the sender's idea.
 Other sources of error are external noise or mistakes in the phases of decoding and encoding.
 Schramm holds that successful communication is about realizing an intended effect.
 He discusses the conditions for this to be possible.
 They include making sure that one has the receiver's attention, that the message is understandable, and that the audience is able and motivated to react to the message in the intended way.

-In the 1970s, Schramm proposed modifications to his original model to take into account various discoveries made in communication studies in the preceding decades.
-His new approach gives special emphasis to the relationship between the participants.
-The relationship determines the goal of communication and the roles played by the participants.
+In the 1970s, Schramm proposed modifications to his original model to take into account the discoveries made in communication studies in the preceding decades.
+His new approach gives special emphasis to the relation between the participants.
+The relation determines the goal of communication and the roles played by the participants.